-RESPONSE RATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement Strongly Agree with Statement Weighted Average 11.
+RESPONSE RATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement ngly Agree Statement Weighted Average 11.
 The executive director demonstrates the ability to maintain a positive, constructive 1.14 relationship with 12.
-The executive dire ector ensures the boar d has access to rele evant information and da ta to 1.14
+The executive dire ector ensures the boar d has access to rele evant information and da ta to 1.14 facilitate informed decision-making regarding the organization and its programs, activities, and services.
+13. The executive director and board chair are viewed as working cooperatively as a team.
+0.71 14.
+The executive director ensures that the organization has clearly defined and implemented 1.14 board approved policies and procedures that are used for oversight of operations.
+15. The executive director's performance and compensation is formally assessed annually 1.00 based on objectives established by the board at the beginning of the organization's fiscal year.

-SECTION IV: ENSURING ADEOUATE FINANCIAL RESOURCES
+SECTION IV: ENSURING ADEQUATE FINANCIAL RESOURCES

-RESPONSE R ATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement ngly Agree Statement Weighted Average re clear about expectar ving, volunteering at t onal fundraising respons). sibilities 0.71 o diversify and maxir the health of the organ evenue sources beyond C CSBG 1.0 s efforts to seek publi dress the identified ne ling to implement new prinity. rograms 1.0 19.
-A clearly written f and goals. fund development plan n is in place with s pecific implementation strategies 0.71
+RESPONSE R ATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement Strongly Agree with Statement 16.
+Board members are clear about expectations for their personal fundraising responsibilities (i.e., individual giving, volunteering at fundraising events).
+0.71 17.
+The board works to diversify and maximize sustainable revenue sources beyond CSBG funding to ensure the health of the organization.
+1.0 18.
+The board supports efforts to seek public and private funding to implement new programs and services to address the identified needs of the community.
+1.0 19.
+A clearly written fund development plan is in place with specific implementation strategies and goals.
+0.71